ghschaden/CSSP-Proceedings/README.md

 attention to the points mentioned at https://implicature.org/eiss14/latex_bibtex_advice, and which remain valid for EISS 15.

 If you have any questions, please don't hesitate to ask.
 Happy LaTeXing!

+** Changelog

+- Created by Christopher Piñon for EISS 13
+- Modified by Gerhard Schaden & Berthold Crysmann for EISS 14
+- Modified by Gerhard Schaden for EISS 15